-Representing Veterans in Benefit Determinations and Disputes and in Setting Up and Running Businesses
+Representing Veterans in Setting Up and Running Businesses

 Sponsored by the Committee on Veterans, the Business Law Section, the Corporate Counsel Section and the Committee on Continuing Legal Education of the New York State Bar Association and by the Westchester County Bar Association and USI Affinity.